eralchemy/eralchemy/readme.rst

 Entity relation diagrams generator
 ==================================

-ERAlchemy generates Entity Relation (ER) diagram from databases or from SQLAlchemy models.
+ERAlchemy generates Entity Relation (ER) diagram (like the one below) from databases or from SQLAlchemy models.

 Example
 -------